urbic/ltxsvg/README.md

 document.
 The text content of these elements prepended with LaTeX preamble is passed to **latex**.
 Then the DVI output from **latex** is passed to **dvisvgm**.
-The SVG output of **dvisvgm** is wrapped into XHTML `<div>` element, whose attributes serve to properly scale SVG content and to align it on the baseline of the surrounding text.
+The SVG output of **dvisvgm** is wrapped into XHTML `<div>` element, whose attributes serve for properly scale SVG content and to align it on the baseline of the surrounding text.
 After all the resulting `<div>` wrapper replaces the original `<math>` or `<display>` element.